knbknb/hacker-news-summarizer/README.md

 Here no OPENAI_API_KEY was defined in the environment.

-`./hn-thread2txt2chatgpt2md.py --hnitem "39416436"  --topic "why you're still single"  `
+`./HN-ThreadSummarizer.py --hnitem "39416436"  --topic "why you're still single"  `

-The script writes to an intermediate file in subdir `output/`.
-That file is then re-read, processed and printed to stdout.
+The script writes intermediate files into subdir `output/`.
+Those files are then re-read, processed.
 This is useful for getting immediate feedback, or for debugging.

 `./hn-thread2txt2chatgpt2md.py --hnitem "https://news.ycombinator.com/item?id=39416436"  --topic "why you're still single"  --api_key  $OPENAI_API_KEY`